dzul58/minesweeper-game/README.md

 # Minesweeper Game

-A classic Minesweeper application with React frontend and Express backend.
+A Minesweeper application with React frontend and Express backend.

 ## Project Structure